InfoTechBridge/JobToolkit/README.md

 PM> Install-Package JobToolkit.SqlServer
 ```

-then for creating requared tables on your SqlServer database please run following script in your database:
+Then for creating requared tables on your SqlServer database please run following script in your database:

 ```
 JobToolkit/JobToolkit.SqlServer/Scripts/SqlServer.sql